Babra455/City-Hospital-Performance-Efficiency-Dashboard/README.md

 ---

 ## Project Objective
-i.
-Identify trends in admissions by day to improve staff scheduling. ii.
-Review medication uses and lab results to reduce waste and improve accuracy. iii.
-Assess billing and insurance to find underpayments and financial opportunities. iv.
-Analyze patient demographics to align resources with actual needs.
+-	Identify trends in admissions by day to improve staff scheduling.
+-Review medication uses and lab results to reduce waste and improve accuracy.
+-Assess billing and insurance to find underpayments and financial opportunities.
+-Analyze patient demographics to align resources with actual needs.
-v.
-Evaluate doctor workload and suggest ways to balance patient assignments.
+-Evaluate doctor workload and suggest ways to balance patient assignments.

 ---